A struggle for democracy!

 The nature of our interdependence is such that the greed of some brings about the hunger of others; that in order to

-destruction, the inequality and exploitation.
-They are responsible for conservation and renewal; and have to accept
+damage and destruction, the inequality and exploitation.
+They are responsible for conservation and renewal; and have

 Nelson Mandela, after 27 years in prison, and his walk to